 A profiling area is a research area or a thematic research module that a university intends to develop according to its strategy.
 It is a carefully chosen part of the research conducted at the university.

 Profiling areas can be:

 - existing high-quality research areas or thematic research modules

-- emerging fields or thematic research modules with potential to reach top level research
+- emerging fields or thematic research modules with potential to reach a high level of research

 - new fields or thematic research modules with a great deal of potential.

 A profiling measure is an action that a university aims to carry out to develop a chosen profiling area.
-Universities may start several measures to advance the same area within PROFI calls.
+Universities may start several measures to advance the same area within a Profi call.

 - how the plan is linked to the university’s strategy and strategic development measures

 - feasibility, credibility and follow-up of the proposed plan

 - plans for reaching and maintaining the international level of the intended research in the profiling areas